 Have you made use of the video chat app Zoom?

-The accounts of millions of Zoom users are compromised and significant information is availible to the public.
+The accounts of millions of Zoom users are compromised, and significant user data is exposed to the public.

-Due to activities that don't adhere to the law and terms of service, affected users have the right to due process of compensation.
+Due to activities that do not adhere to the privacy law and terms of service, the affected users have the right to the due process of compensation.

-Together we stand stronger, with years of experience under our belt and specialized lawyers.
+Together we stand stronger.
+SOMI has years of class action experience with our specialized lawyers.

 Online registration is simple.
-During this process we will keep you informed.
-You can register free of charge until April 13, 2020.
+During this process, we will keep you informed.
+You can register free of charge until 5 June 2020.

 Yes, I have used Zoom and would like to register for this claim.

 As a collective, we have a very strong negotiating position based on European legislation and proceedings of the Council of State.

 We have a powerful negotiation power on data privacy and consumer protection.
 Here are some reasons why one would wish to claim damages from Zoom:

 Zoom has violated your privacy